datapane/examples/apps/background-remover/README.md

-# Datapane Streamlit Demo
+# Background Remover

+This sample Datapane app demonstrates,

+- loading a user-provided image
+- running a complex ML algorithm
+- using `dp.Media` and `dp.Attachment` blocks to display/download media files in the app

+## Background information

-Port of a demo app from Streamlit to Datapane
+This app is a port of a demo app from Streamlit to Datapane

 - View streamlit app: https://bgremoval.streamlit.app
 - View streamlit code https://github.com/tyler-simons/BackgroundRemoval

-NOTE - this requires the `rembg` package to also be installed, which in turn requires python 3.10 or lower.
+## Requirements

+- Python 3.10 and below (3.11 not currently supported)
+- `rembg` package (doesn't support py 3.11)